aptech/docs/docs/plotsetaxesminorgridpen.rst

 Purpose
 ----------------
-Sets the color for the axes line.
+Sets the color, thickness and style for the axes minor grid lines.

 Format
 ----------------